getzep/graphiti/README.md

 ## Contributing

-We encourage and appreciate all forms of contributions, whether it's code, documentation, addressing GitHub Issues, or answering questions in the graphiti Discord channel.
+We encourage and appreciate all forms of contributions, whether it's code, documentation, addressing GitHub Issues, or answering questions in the Graphiti Discord channel.
 For detailed guidelines on code contributions, please refer to [CONTRIBUTING](CONTRIBUTING.md).

 ## Support

-Join the [Zep Discord server](https://discord.com/invite/W8Kw6bsgXQ) and make your way to the **#graphiti** channel!
+Join the [Zep Discord server](https://discord.com/invite/W8Kw6bsgXQ) and make your way to the **#Graphiti** channel!